Welcome to today's edition of the Rush 24-7 podcast.

 Says he wants a free and democratic and open Africa.

-Africa has oil.
+But Africa has oil.

-So people are saying we got we got Vicente Fox, he's announcing this giant oil fine down in the Gulf of Mexico off the shores of his country, Mexico.
+He's announcing this giant oil fine down in the Gulf of Mexico off the shores of his country, Mexico.

-Meanwhile, we can't drill, we can't look, we can't do diddly squat because we've got the same liberals whining and moaning about the oil price, putting a kibosh on any new exploration or discovery and eventual bringing the market of oil.
+We can't do diddly squat because we've got the same liberals whining and moaning about the oil price, putting a kibosh on any new exploration or discovery and eventual bringing the market of oil.

-It's no big deal because nobody's got the guts to enforce it anyway, so screw it.
+We don't have the well, well, if you don't know what the Monroe Doctrine is, it's no big deal because nobody's got the guts to enforce it anyway, so screw it.

 All we're doing is creating a climate of fear and depression and doom and gloom.

-Castro can't drill for oil, he doesn't even give toothpicks down there, but the Chicoms can furnish him what he needs on a partnership deal.
+He doesn't even give toothpicks down there, but the Chikoms can furnish him what he needs.

-Brief timeout Back with more in a moment.
+Brief timeout, back with more in a moment.

 And if you're really smart, you go buy some yourself.

-The first hour in the can, soon to be an armored courier on the way over to Super Secret Warehouse, uh holding all the artifacts for the future Limbaugh Broadcast Museum.
+The first hour in the can, soon to be an armored courier on the way over to Super Secret Warehouse, holding all the artifacts for the future Limbaugh Broadcast Museum.